 One, Two, Three

-Many elderly live in cramped, isolated conditions in Armenia today, with few financial resources and not much of a social life.
+Many elderly people in Armenia today live in cramped, isolated conditions, with few financial resources and little social life.
 Many suffer from loneliness and depression.
-80-year Mikhayil has hoarded so much garbage in his tiny urban flat in the space of the last 15 years that he can barely make it through the front door.
+80-year-old Mikhayil has hoarded so much garbage in his tiny urban flat in the space of the last 15 years that he can barely make it through the front door.
 Anahit is in her sixties and has lost her husband as well as all of her eight children.
 She and the others have a lot of trauma and loneliness to overcome.
-In a time when old age and physical frailty is something society would rather hide away, these performers' clumsy moves show us there is still a lot of life, love and happiness in these old bones!
+In a time when old age and physical frailty are something society would rather hide away, these performers' clumsy moves show us there is still a lot of life, love, and happiness in these old bones!

 This text is from the Films from the South Festival, where the film had its Scandinavian Premiere.